ErikPshat/MSID-Dumper-3.XX-MOD/README.md

-# MSID-Damper-3.XX-MOD-RUS
+# MSID-Dumper-3.XX-MOD-RUS
-MSID Damper 3.XX MOD RUS
+MSID Dumper 3.XX MOD RUS

 This dumps the ID of a MemoryStick using a Playstation Portable